gammapy/gammapy/docs/index.rst

 .. note::

-    Start learning about Gammapy using the `Gammapy tutorial notebooks`_.
+    Start learning about Gammapy using the :ref:`tutorials`.

 Other introductory pages: